 REPORTERS AT LARGE gathered that many bank officials were told to dress informally and not carry their identity cards for security reasons.

-Meanwhile, CBN has pointed an accusing fingers at banks as being saboteurs of its policy, banks denied this fact, adding that they were given a limited amount of the redesigned naira notes.
+Meanwhile, the CBN has accused banks of sabotaging its policy.
+Banks have denied this, adding that they were given a limited number of the redesigned naira notes.

 However, stakeholders have been faulting the CBN policy on the naira redesign and its timing.
 Many claimed it was a set-up to jeopardise the forthcoming general elections.